ImprintLab/.github/profile/README.md

-Welcome to Kids with Tokens 🌟, an open-source lab turning interesting AI idea into reality 💭.
+Welcome to Kids with Tokens 🌟, an AI lab turning interesting idea into real application or business 💭.

 Kids w/ Tokens is remote, flexible, open-source AI lab open to the public to join.
 We do research and savour it intrinsically. write code, build together & enjoy the lifestyle.